-The left map of Figure 12 displays the set of grid cells to which my railroad placement procedure assigns an endogenous railroad by 1860, while the right map of Figure 12 shows the actual set of railroad cells (excluding those with both railroad and water access) in the data.
-Even though my railroad placement procedure is undoubtedly a stylized one, it can successfully predict a dense railroad network in the Eastern regions of the United
+The left map of Figure 10 displays the set of grid cells to which my railroad placement procedure assigns an endogenous railroad by 1860, while the right map of Figure 10 shows the actual set of railroad cells (excluding those with both railroad and water access) in

-42The other major factor affecting the allocation of investment in these models is the location-specific cost of building infrastructure.
+41The other major factor affecting the allocation of investment in these models is the location-specific cost of building infrastructure.
 In my framework, I abstract from these costs, which is identical to assuming that they do not vary across locations.
 Although the cost of building railroads undoubtedly varies across space, I find that my framework can predict the actual location of railroads well even if I do not take these costs into account.

-43I select from the set of cells without a waterway since the cost of railroad transportation was slightly higher than the cost of water transportation.
+42I select from the set of cells without a waterway since the cost of railroad transportation was slightly higher than the cost of water transportation.
 Hence, there would be no incentive to build a railroad in a cell that already has water access.